lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 ## Ensuring proper polyfill installation

-`@lit-labs/signals` depends on the `signal-polyfill` package, so you don't need to install anything else to start using signals.
+`@lit-labs/signals` includes the `signal-polyfill` package as a dependency, so you don't need to explicitly install anything else to start using signals.

-But since signals rely on a shared global data structure (the signal dependency graph), it's critically important that the polyfill is installed properly - there can be only one copy of the polyfill package in any page or app.
+But since signals rely on a shared global data structure (the signal dependency graph), it's critically important that the polyfill is installed properly: there can be only one copy of the polyfill package in any page or app.

 If more than one copy of the polyfill is installed (either because of